 Please follow these directions when getting ready for this test.
 Check with your/your child's doctor before you stop the medicine.
-All antihistamines will effect the results of these tests and need to be stopped before the testing is completed.
+All antihistamines will affect the results of these tests and need to be stopped before the testing is completed.
 If the medicine is not stopped before the test we will not be able to get an accurate result.

-- Stop these antihistamines for the length of time listed before your appointment at National Jewish Health. - Stop these oral antihistamines for 5 days before your appointment:
+- Stop these antihistamines for the length of time listed before your appointment at National Jewish Health.

-Atarax®, Vistaril® (hydroxyzine)
+- Stop these oral antihistamines for 5 days before your appointment:

+- Atarax[®], Vistaril[®] (hydroxyzine)

-Claritin® (Loratadine), Allegra® (fexofenadine)
+- Claritin® (loratadine), Allegra® (fexofenadine) Clarinex® (desloratadine)

-Clarinex® (desloratadine)

-ChlorTrimeton® (chlorpheniramine)
+- ChlorTrimeton® (chlorpheniramine)

-Dimetapp® (brompheniramine)
+- Dimetapp[®] (brompheniramine)

-Phenergan® (promethazine)
+- Phenergan[®] (promethazine)

-Tavist®, Antihist®, Dayhist® (clemastine)
+- Tavist[®], Antihist[®], Dayhist[®] (clemastine)

-Xyzal (levocetirizine)
+- Xyzal (levocetirizine)

-Zyrtec® (cetirizine)
+- Zyrtec[®] (cetirizine)

-Combination medicines: Actifed®, Aller-Chlor®, Bromfed®, Drixoral®, Dura-tab®, Novafed-A®, to Receive FREE Health Tips, Research Findings, Ways to Support Our Mission, News & More in Your E-Mail Box

-Ornade®, Poly-Histine-D®, Trinalin®

-REGISTER NOW

-Visit njhealth.org/e-news for more information.

-Follow us online!

-facebook

-facebook.com/NJHealth

-youtube.com/NationalJewish
+- Combination medicines: Actifed[®], Aller-Chlor[®], Bromfed[®], Drixoral[®], Dura-tab[®], Novafed-A[®], Ornade[®], Poly-Histine-D[®], Trinalin[®]

+- Stop these oral medications for 3 days before your appointment:

+- Benadryl® (diphenhydramine)

+- Axid[®] (nizatidine)

+- Pepcid[®] (famotidine)

+- Tagamet[®] (cimetadine)

+Breathing Science is Life.

-- Stop this oral antihistamines for 3 days before your appointment: - Benadryl® (diphenhydramine) - ✓ If you are taking an oral antihistamine that is not listed stop the medicine for 3-4 days before your appointment.
+- Zantac[®] (ranitidine) - Zyflo® (zileuton) - If you are taking an oral antihistamine that is not listed stop the medicine for 3-5 days before your appointment.
 If you are not sure if the medicine you are taking is an antihistamine, ask your doctor.
-Some over-the-counter cold and flu medications contain an antihistamine, so be sure to read labels carefully. - ✓ Stop this medicine the night before your appointment: - Accolate® (zafirlukast) - Singulair® (montelukast) - Local antihistamines (Examples: azelastine (nose), olopatadine (eye)) - ✓ Stop these medicines the morning of your appointment: - Axid® (nizatidine) - Pepcid® (famotidine) - Tagamet® (cimetadine) - Zantac® (ranitidine) - Zyflo® (zileuton) - ✓ Some psychiatric medications, including tricyclic antidepressants, as well as some sleep aides (examples: Tylenol® PM, Advil® PM and NyquilTM) can also affect the results of your skin testing.
-Let your doctor know if you are on any antidepressants or sleep aides before your test, but do not stop them without consulting the prescribing doctor. - Continue to take all your other medicine as you usually do.
-Inhaled, nasal and oral glucocorticoids (steroids) will not interfere with the results of your skin testing - Do not apply lotions or creams to your back the day of your appointment.
+Some over-the-counter cold and flu medications contain an antihistamine, so be sure to read labels carefully, for example, Tylenol Allergy and Tylenol Cold & Flu. - Stop these medications the night before your appointment: - Accolate[®] (zafirlukast) - Singulair® (montelukast) - Local antihistamines (Examples: azelastine (nose), olopatadine (eye)) - Some psychiatric medications, including tricyclic antidepressants, as well as some sleep aides (examples: Tylenol® PM, Advil® PM and NyquilTM) can also affect the results of your skin testing.
+Let your doctor know if you are on any antidepressants or sleep aides before your test, but do not stop them without consulting the prescribing doctor. - Stop any supplements for 3 days.
+If you are concerned about doing so, please talk to your healthcare provider. - Continue to take all your other medication as you usually do.
+Inhaled, nasal and oral glucocorticoids (steroids) will not interfere with the results of your skin testing. - Do not apply lotions or creams to your back or forearms the day of your appointment.

-What is done during the test?
+What is done during the allergy prick skin testing?

-When you have prick skin testing done, a small amount of each thing you may be allergic to (allergen) is placed on the skin (usually your back).
+When you have prick skin testing done, a small amount of each thing you may be allergic to (allergen) is placed on the skin (usually your back, but sometimes on your forearms).
 The skin is then pricked.
 If you are allergic to an allergen, you will get a bump and redness where the skin is pricked.
 After a short time, each skin test reaction is measured for swelling and redness.
 A large enough skin reaction is a positive skin test.
 This means an allergy may exist to the allergen placed at that site.
-Your doctor will compare your prick skin test results with your history of symptoms.
+Your doctor or clinic provider will compare your prick skin test results with your history of symptoms to help determine if you are actually allergic to a particular allergen.